 Para programar una visita guiada en español a Appalachian, favor de contactar a Aneisy Cardo vía email: firstname.lastname@example.org o llamando al teléfono 828-262-3107 con por lo menos dos semanas de anticipación.

-Want to transfer to Appalachian?
-Join us at one of three local community college campuses to attend a financial aid session, meet an admission counselor and an advisor, and apply for admission on-site.
+Students from Caldwell, Wilkes, and Central Piedmont Community College are invited to meet an admission counselor and an advisor, and apply for admission on-site.
 Attend and apply to receive your admission decision in just three business days!

 Quick tip: Order all official college transcripts weeks in advance to hand deliver on App Day.
 Students with less than 30 hours will also need official high school transcripts and standardized test scores.